 The American Osteopathic Board of Obstetrics and Gynecology administers primary certification exams, subspecialty certification exams, and Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Reproductive Endocrinology and Infertility.

 1. In order to take the Reproductive Endocrinology and Infertility Oral Exam, applicants must have attained primary certification from the AOBOG in Obstetrics and Gynecology and completed a fellowship in reproductive endocrinology.

-2. The Reproductive Endocrinology and Infertility Oral Exam is offered twice per year, generally in April and September/October.
-The application period opens in September for the spring exam and March for the fall exams.
-Applications are due in December for the spring exam and June for the fall exam.
+2. The Oral Exam is offered once per year, in the spring.
+The application period opens in September and applications are generally due between November-January depending on the exam date.
 All required documentation must be uploaded or postmarked by the late application deadline.
 View all exam deadlines.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBOG will recommend osteopathic board certification to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.

 5. Congratulations!
 You are now board certified.
 You will receive your certificate in the mail within 90 days.

 6. Your subspecialty certification in Reproductive Endocrinology and Infertility will remain active for 6 years following date of issue provided you successfully complete Osteopathic Continuous Certification requirements.